S.C.R.A.P. 2019 SAFETY RULES

-- Fire lanes must be kept open at all times.
+- Fire lanes must be kept open at all times, no parking in Fire Lanes.
 This includes drives in camping, flea market, tractor display, around red and gray barns, auction and log cabin areas.

 - Extension cords are not to be run where anyone could trip on them or be driven over.

 - Food vendors are required to provide adequate fire extinguishers for their area.

 - Display vehicles loaded with machinery, trucks or other items during the show must have the load securely fastened.

 - Engines will not be operated during the show unless the owner or a person designated by the owner is in close attendance.

 - No motor vehicles of any kind in the flea market area between 8 AM and 5 PM, except electric personal assistive mobility devices.

 - Golf carts must have lights if driven after dark and only have as many passengers as there are seats for.
 No standing riders permitted.